Affine connections and symmetry jets

-One of our purpose from thereon as been to understand how the various actors of affine connections theory are related to the symmetry jets.
-Often so, although not always, the results appearing in the text are long known, but their formulation differ from the usual one and all proofs are thoroughly intrinsic, shading light on the true nature of the objects involved and their relations to one another.
-Another goal, still under investigation, is to make precise the feeling that at order two an affine manifold $(M, \nabla)$ should be a locally symmetric space in the sense that at each point $x$ in $M$, there should exist a canonical locally symmetric space osculatory to $M$ at $x$. \\
+One of our purpose from thereon as been to understand how the various actors of the theory of affine connections are related to the symmetry jet.
+Often so, although not always, the results appearing in the text are known, but their formulation is geometric and differs from the usual one.
+Moreover, all proofs are thoroughly intrinsic, shading light on the true nature of the objects involved and their relationship to one another.
+A very simple instance thereof appears in \sref{UAE}, where affine transformations are described as leaves of a certain distribution on a groupoid naturally associated to $M$.
+Also, some results become quasi-obvious and consist simply in \emph{looking}, like the fact that for a locally symmetric space, the geodesic symmetries are affine transformations (cf.~\sref{lss}). \\

+Another aim is to render precise the intuition that at order two an affine manifold $(M, \nabla)$ should be a locally symmetric space in the sense that at each point $x$ in $M$, there should exist a canonical germ of locally symmetric space osculatory to $M$ at $x$.
+The treatment of affine connections carried on in the text seems to bring us closer to that goal.\\

+Coming back to the content of the paper, two important actors in the theory of connections are the torsion and the curvature tensors.
+A natural and short path from symmetry jets to these goes by the property of uniqueness of affine extension and its reformulation in terms of groupoids.
+Let us recall the classical statement. \\

-An important point for our purpose is the property of uniqueness of affine extension which states that on a manifold $M$ endowed with an affine connection $\nabla$, any linear isomorphism $\xi : T_xM \to T_yM$ may be uniquely extended to a $2$-jet $j^2_xf$ that is affine, i.e.~satisfies $j^1_xf = \xi$ and
+{\bf Uniqueness of affine extension~:} On a manifold $M$ endowed with a torsionless affine connection $\nabla$, any linear isomorphism $\xi : T_xM \to T_yM$ may be uniquely extended to an affine $2$-jet.
+That is, there exists a $2$-jet $j^2_xf$ that satisfies $j^1_xf = \xi$ and

-We show that this property holds for affine connections with torsion as well and can be reformulated as follows~: there exists a unique groupoid morphism
+We show that this property is valid for affine connections with torsion as well and moreover admits a nice reformulation and proof in terms of groupoids.
+To clarify our point, we need a couple of paragraphs. \\

+The general linear groupoid of the tangent bundle of $M$, also called the gauge groupoid of the frame bundle and commonly denoted by $GL(TM) \rightrightarrows M$, is the set of all linear isomorphisms $\xi : T_xM \to T_yM$ between tangent spaces to $M$ (for a good treatment of groupoids, we recommend either \cite{Mck-87}, \cite{Mck-05} or \cite{dSW}).
+The source and target of $\xi$, denoted respectively by $\alpha(\xi)$ and $\beta(\xi)$, are $x$ and $y$.
+Observe that it is indeed a groupoid as only those pairs $(\xi, \xi')$ of linear isomorphisms for which the source of $\xi$ coincides with the target of $\xi'$ can be composed.
+All properties of Lie groupoids are satisfied by $GL(TM) \rightrightarrows M$ (see \cite{Mck-05}, 1.1.12). \\